19th Fighter Squadron: Cold War

-From 1982–1993, it trained for close air support, air-to-air superiority, and maintained a state of readiness to deploy worldwide.
+From 1982 – 1993, it trained for close air support, air-to-air superiority, and maintained a state of readiness to deploy worldwide.
 In June 1987, the 19th set a new world record for the number of F-16 sorties flown in one day with 160, besting the previous record of 144.
-In September 1992 the 19th deployed to Southwest Asia to fly combat air patrol missions to enforce terms of United Nations cease fire agreement following Operation Desert Storm.
+In September 1992, the 19th deployed to Southwest Asia to fly combat air patrol missions to enforce the terms of the United Nations cease fire agreement following Operation Desert Storm.

 Modern era

 On 1 January 1994, the 19th took over personnel, facilities and equipment of 43d Fighter Squadron at Elmendorf Air Force Base, Alaska.
 It won the Hughes Trophy in recognition as the top air superiority squadron in the USAF for 2001.
 Since 1994, it has mobilized, deployed, and employed fighter aircraft worldwide to accomplish air superiority in support of warfighting commanders.

-In 2010 the 19th became part of the 15th Wing at Joint Base Pearl Harbor–Hickam.
+In 2010, the 19th became part of the 15th Wing at Joint Base Pearl Harbor–Hickam.
 The 19th is an associate unit with the Hawaii Air National Guard's 199th Fighter Squadron.